 Women Lose Their Power in Their 30’s -NOOOO THEY DON’T

-This video was actually published a year ago, got a ton of attention.
+This video (now private – I got bored of the comments ha) was actually published a year ago, got a ton of attention.
 I deleted it to re-upload a better version in that did not have obnoxious music playing over Jordan Peterson.

 The premise of the video is that a woman’s sexual market value peaks in her 20’s and for guys it peaks in their 30’s.
 This often blindsides attractive girls because they’re too good for most guys they meet.
 Until they aren’t anymore.
 They get to an age where men are simply not interested in forming a long term relationship with them.